RAF Drem

 Royal Air Force Drem, or more simply RAF Drem, is a former Royal Air Force station, just north of the village of Drem in East Lothian, Scotland.
-The motto of the station was Exiit Hinc Lumen which means "Light has departed from this place".
+The motto of the station was Exiit Hinc Lumen which means "From here went Forth the Light".

 History

 The foundation of Drem as an airfield, precedes the creation of the Royal Air Force (RAF) as by 1916, an airfield had been established under the name West Fenton Aerodrome.
 From 1916 to 1917, No. 77 Home Defence Squadron, Royal Flying Corps operated from Drem and in April 1918, No. 2 Training Depot Station opened.

 Between April and 14 August 1918, the American 41st Aero Squadron under the command of Lieutenant Warren C. Woodward was temporarily located at Drem together with an aero repair flight company.
 The Americans called the airfield "Gullane" in its official history.
 The squadron transferred to St Maixent in France and arrived at its operational airfield of Romorantin on 29 August 1918.

 By November 1918, West Fenton had been renamed Gullane Aerodrome and with the post-war demobilisation the airfield was vacated in 1919.
 From 1933 to 1939, the airfield saw only occasional use by visiting squadrons.

 It was at this time, while stationed there in 1934, that Victor Goddard had his paranormal vision of the airfield as it might appear in the then future 1939.

 In 1939, the grass airstrip was resurfaced, and the unit was renamed RAF Drem.
 The station was then home to No. 13 Flying Training School.

 Following the outbreak of the Second World War, RAF Drem became an air defence fighter unit for the city of Edinburgh and the shipping area around the Firth of Forth, with Supermarine Spitfire of 602 Squadron posted to Drem.

 On 16 October 1939, the Luftwaffe made its first attack on Great Britain.
 Junkers Ju 88s of 1/KG 30 led by Hauptmann Helmuth Pohle attacked British warships in the Firth of Forth.
 Spitfires from 603 Squadron (City of Edinburgh Squadron) joined 602 Squadron aircraft in a defensive counter-air sortie.
 Following the destruction of a Luftwaffe bomber aircraft by a 603 Squadron Spitfire, 602 Squadron pilot Flight Lieutenant George Pinkerton gained the second kill of the Second World War.

 In 1940, an airfield lighting system for night landings, the Drem Lighting System, was developed at RAF Drem.

 Royal Australian Air Force 453 Squadron was re-established at Drem on 18 June 1942, equipped with Supermarine Spitfire aircraft, and joined the RAF's Fighter Command.